A Nebraska Aviation Museum

 Other Possibilities

 Such a museum could work in concert with the Nebraska Air National Guard allowing the guard to present a history on more accessible grounds as many of its displays are presently within the National Guard base, off-limits to the public.
 Some Air National Guard as well as Army National Guard historical artifacts and information currently reside in a brick two-story building at Nebraska's State Fair Park that was only open during the Nebraska State Fair.
-As the existing museum building is decaying and small, perhaps a joint use of a museum in Air Park or at the IAB is possible with these two units.
+As the existing museum building is decaying and small, perhaps a joint use of a museum in Air Park is possible with these two units.

 In Closing